Last changes: 01-feb-2019

 2) Blockchain creation kit

-The customization parameters include about 300 combinations and are planned to be steadily increased and enhanced, up to include custom consensus rules.
+The initial customization parameters include about 300 combinations and are planned to be steadily increased and enhanced, up to include custom consensus rules.
+The Crypto Conditions modules (see below) allow to create more customization or implement new technologies for a fraction of the effort required to develop a new blockchain from scratch.

-- Fast 0conf swaps, without waiting for all confirms (by using Komodo as collateral)
+- Fast 0conf swaps, without waiting for all confirmations (by using Komodo as collateral)

 - Support for Ethereum and Erc20 tokens by a method called ‘Etomic’